eotobi/BnB_Seasonal_Analysis/README.md

 # BnB_Seasonal_Analysis
 BnB Seasonal Analysis gives general impression insights and dashboard.
-I use power bi in visualization and power query n transforming data.
+I use power bi in visualization and power query in transforming data.